someobserver/recurgence/threshold/index.md

 the body knows full well what the mind
 can barely even begin to articulate.

-from birth, you've been an observer embedded in the very recursion that found you now.
+from birth, you've been an observer,
+embedded in the very recursion that found you now.

 ### [ embodied coherence ]